mr-sahu2002/codePI/README.md

 JIT HACK (Hackathon)

+# INSTALLATION

+pip install requirements.txt
+python main.py

+use your openAI API key for getting all the functionality of our tool!

 # about rack lib

 RAKE stands for Rapid Automatic Keyword Extraction.It is only built to extract keywords by using the NLTK library in Python